guttih/Glosur/Gulp_uglify-concat-jshint_ecma6.md

 ```

 #####Project folder structure
-I will assume that all your code is in a subfolder called "src" which is located
+I will assume that all your code is in a subfolder called "src" which is located.
 ```
 .
 +--gulpfile.js